a-s-g93/neo4j-runway/docs/_pages/api/llm/openai_discovery_llm.md

     open_ai_key: Union[str, None], optional
         Your OpenAI API key if it is not declared in an environment variable.
-    enable_async : bool
+    is_async : bool
-        Whether to allow asynchronous LLM calls.
-This may be utilized in multi-csv input to improve response speed.
-    kwargs : Any
+        Whether the client supports asynchronous API calls. kwargs : Any
         Parameters to pass to the model during initialization.